 Take the North Face trail to the base, or take the main trail to Lunch Rock and traverse left along the base of the rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (b) North Face: